VR-25/acc/README.md

 - General optimizations

 Release note: those who have current-related settings must reboot after upgrading, then reapply those settings manually (e.g., `acc -sc 1800`).

+**v2021.7.28 (202107280)**

+- acc -p|--parse: helps find potential charging switches quickly, for any device; refer to --help for details.

+- Additional charging switches
+- Disable charging after a reboot, if min < capacity < max.
+- Extended test (`[[...]]`) alternative function for better shell compatibility

+- Fixed issue `#89`: "--"" not respected in charging switch options.
+- Fixed issue `#90`: acc is disabled in Magisk, but it keeps starting.
+- Fixed issue `#97`: accd dies after plugging USB cable (thanks, @530f6caa).

+- General fixes & optimizations
+- Max allowed custom charging voltage limit set to 4300 millivolts.

+- Cooldown, pause, shutdown and resume capacities can be in millivolts instead of percentages (beta feature).

+- Post Android shutdown warning notifications at sc+10%, sc+5%, sc+300mV and sc+100mV (beta feature).

+- Save data to /data/adb/vr25/acc-data/, for security reasons.
+- Strip negative sign from current if battery is charging.
+- Updated documentation.

+- Use /data/media/0 over /sdcard as base path for user data.
+FUSE/SDcardFS seem to have issues in deep sleep - making emulated storage unavailable.

+Release Notes

+- `acc pause_millivolts resume_millivolts`, e.g., `acc 3920 3800`, is yet another "cheap" alternative to direct charging voltage control.

+- If you've been facing the "accd stops randomly" issue, share the output of `acc -l tail` as soon as you notice the problem.

+- If you need more charging switches, try `acc -p` while charging; it'll print potential candidates.
+The results can be batch tested with `acc -t /path/to/list` or `acc -t file on off`.

+- Upgrading to this version will reset config.txt.